Toolbox for Prototyping and Interdisciplinary Collaboration

 Prerequisites

-4. Develop a range of methods, tools and frameworks for generating and sharing ideas and alternate views.
+4. Apply a range of methods, tools and frameworks for generating, sharing and refining ideas

 Courses with unit